Master of Science in Accountancy

 - A bachelor's degree from an accredited college or university;

-Recent CSUSB accounting graduates who meet admission requirements for the 3:2 Program option may request a GMAT waiver.
-Contact the MSA Coordinator or department chair for details;
+- Recent CSUSB accounting graduates who meet admission requirements for the 3:2 Program option may request a GMAT waiver.
+Contact the MSA Director or department chair for details;

 - Completion of the graduate entrance writing requirement;